 • INFLUVAC® TETRA (Mylan) is the funded influenza vaccine for adults and children aged 3 years or older.

-• FLUARIX® TETRA (GSK) is the funded influenza vaccine for children aged under 3 years, i.e. aged 6–35 months.
+• INFLUVAC® (Mylan) and FLUARIX® TETRA (GSK) are the funded influenza vaccines for children aged under 3 years, i.e. aged 6–35 months.**

 What are the funded influenza vaccine strains for 2018?

 The influenza strains included in both the quadrivalent and trivalent vaccines in 2018 offer protection against:

 • A/Michigan/45/2015 (H1N1) pdm09-like virus

 The additional influenza strain included in the quadrivalent vaccines in 2018 offers protection against: